RevTpark/First_DRF_React_App/README.md

 <img width="960" alt="Register" src="https://user-images.githubusercontent.com/78678620/135620377-e0cb1592-09ea-40af-9a39-8f781abc4d22.png">

 ## Login In
 After making a new account Users can login in to their account.
-After loging in JWT kicks in and creates tokens for sessions of 5 minutes.
+After logging in JWT kicks in and creates tokens for sessions of 5 minutes.
 Supported with refresh tokens.
 <img width="960" alt="Sign_In" src="https://user-images.githubusercontent.com/78678620/135620819-502962b5-04e3-4586-94e9-552629aa5c0e.png">

 ## Individual Post